Tesla posts $438M 1Q profit on strong electric vehicle sales

 The Palo Alto, California, company faces challenges as it tries to reach its second-straight annual profit this year.
 There’s a global shortage of semiconductors that’s forcing automakers to idle factories, and Tesla is facing renewed scrutiny of its Autopilot partially automated driving system after two men died in a crash earlier this month near Houston.

 Excluding stock-based compensation and non-recurring items, Tesla made 93 cents per share.
 That beat Wall Street estimates of 75 cents per share, according analysts polled by data provider FactSet.
-First-quarter revenue of $10.39 billion fell just shy of the $10.48 billion expected by analysts.
+First-quarter revenue rose 74% to $10.39 billion, but it was just shy of the $10.48 billion expected by analysts.

 Once again the company needed regulatory credits purchased by other automakers in order to make a profit.
 Without $518 million in credits for the quarter, Tesla would have lost money.
 Other automakers buy the credits when they can’t meet emissions and fuel economy standards.